Image module

 • participate in EUSDR events as well as international and EU related youth events

-The Danube Youth Council is funded by the European Commission and co-funded by the City of Vienna.
-This financial support covers travel and accommodation costs of DYC members for meetings and events.
+For the first 13 months of its existence (1 October 2022 – 31 October 2023), the Danube Youth Council was funded as a Pilot Action by the European Commission and co-funded by the City of Vienna.
+This financial support covered travel and accommodation costs of DYC members for meetings and events.

 DOWNLOAD - DYC ROLE & MISSION